St Mary's Community

 - Minor injury unit - access by using NHS 111 online or by calling 111

-- X-ray: Open on Wednesdays – please ring the above number to confirm this before making your journey
+- X-ray: Open on a Thursday – please ring the above number to confirm this before making your journey

 - Inpatient care

 - Free parking

 - Disabled parking and access